Leon Pryce: Catalans Dragons

 After being released by St Helens in 2011, Pryce signed for the Perpignan based Catalans Dragons for the 2012 season.
 The Stand-off made his début against Castleford Tigers in a 28–20 victory and was named Man of the Match.
 He went on to play 80 times for the French side and scored a total of 20 tries in the three seasons he spent at the club.

 Hull FC

 Pryce signed for Hull in 2015.
 In 2016 he was part of the team that won the Challenge Cup at Wembley for the first time.
 At the end of the 2016 season, Pryce announced his departure from Hull after two seasons and 38 appearances.

 Bradford Bulls

-Pryce re-signed for his hometown club Bradford ahead of the 2017 season, however the Bulls were liquidated in January 2017, casting doubt over Pryce's playing future.
-A new club was formed, soon after the old club was liquidated, and which Pryce signed for.
+Pryce re-signed for his hometown club Bradford ahead of the 2017 season, but the Bulls were liquidated in January 2017, casting doubt over Pryce's playing future.
+A new club was formed, which Pryce signed for.
 The new club was kept in the Championship, but started on −12 points.
-After just 11 games Pryce announced his immediate retirement after a poor start to the season.
+After 11 games Pryce announced his immediate retirement after a poor start to the season.